cubic.org > doj > subaru

 CUSP px3 Radio

-I have replaced the stock 6.2 inch radio (Clarion CF658UL) with a modern touch screen Android 7.1.2 based radio.
+I have replaced the stock 6.2 inch radio (Clarion CF658UL) with a modern touch screen Android 7.1.2 based radio in 2018.
 You find these from many sellers on aliexpress or your local Ebay.
 See below for some YouTube videos showing such devices and how to work on the radio.
 Mine was made by the the Shenzhen Cusp Technology Co and I have the model px3.
 The Android settings show the following values:

 The factory password is 121212.